timgshi/bombtranslator/README.txt

 The sentence structure of the placement of "by the number…speakers" makes the English translation difficult to comprehend upon first read.
 While the meaning can be deciphered, ie. it makes some sense, the sentence is not well structured.
 It appears, when comparing it to the original Spanish sentence, that Google directly translated this sentence as there appears no way to correctly rearrange the sentence without rearranging all of the sentence structure.
 (Ie. By the number of people who are native speakers, Spanish is the second most spoken language, after Mandarin, in the world.

+2. Extra Subject
+El español, como las otras lenguas romances , es una continuación moderna del latín hablado, desde el siglo III.

+The Spanish, like other Romance languages, is a modern continuation of spoken Latin, from the third century.

 Members:
 Chloe built the starter code that reads a spanish file as well as a mobypos text file.
 Then, the code will build a dictionary that takes each spanish word in the file and stores the english translation.
 Finally, it will iterate through the spanish file and store an array with each element being of a class Word which stores the spanish word, english word, and the part of speech array.
 Chloe, Tim, and Victoria each took 3-4 sentences of the spanish file and translated the words, storing it into dict.txt.